Eligibility Requirements

 This is necessary because you may not defer on compensation that is paid to you from your corporation before you establish the Individual 401(k) plan.

-When a Solo 401(k) is referred to as a self-directed account, it simply means you can use the account invest in areas outside of the traditional stocks and bonds.
+When a Solo 401(k) is referred to as a self-directed account, it simply means you can use the account to invest in areas outside of traditional stocks and bonds.
 That’s the primary difference between a self-directed and traditional retirement account — where you put those investment dollars.

 With a self-directed Solo 401(k) or IRA, you can invest in a variety of areas, including: